 Office: HGH 216

 - Communication Studies major or minor (undergraduate students) OR enrollment in the COMM MA program (graduate students)

 What is an internship?

-There are many benefits to doing an internship.
-Internships give students a chance to experience a real working environment, apply their communication knowledge, learn new skills, engage in professional networking, and test out a career path.
+On the practical side, internships give students a chance to experience a real working environment, apply their communication knowledge, learn new skills, engage in professional networking, and test out a career path.
 Internships give students practical work experience that they can use as they advance along their career paths.

 Can graduate students do COMM internships for academic credit?